PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ```

 > #### Kubernetes naming .. ![](../info.png)
-> Full documentation on Kubernetes DNS can be found at the official Kubernetes site at this URL `https://kubernetes.io/docs/admin/dns/`
+> Full documentation on Kubernetes DNS can be found at the official Kubernetes site at this URL https://kubernetes.io/docs/admin/dns/

 In we look at the mongo configuration in our Fuge configuration file, we can see that we have named our mongo port `main` and the service is called `mongo`.
-The underlying protocol is of course `tcp`.
-So the mapping to this hostname is fairly straightforward.
+The underlying protocol is `tcp` so the mapping to this hostname is fairly straightforward.

-Let's take a look at how the `webapp` code is consuming the `adder` and `audit` services, in the file `webapp/helper.js` we can see that the `createClient` function is using exactly the same naming scheme to dynamically resolve the service end points.
+Our `resolve` function is using exactly the same naming scheme to dynamically resolve the service the `adderservice`, `auditservice` and `mongo` endpoints.

+Of course the additional DNS lookups create some latency overhead, a comprehensive
+caching strategy was omitted from the recipe for the same of simplicity, but in a
+production scenario a cache with TTL (time to live) capabalities would be recommended.

 ### There's more

+Let's briefly cover other service discovery approaches and explore how Fuge is emulating Kubernetes in a little more detail:

+#### Alternative service discovery mechanisms

 In this recipe we have used DNS as our service discovery mechanism.
 We did this specifically to align our development environment with our expected production environment under Kubernetes.
 There are of course many ways to deploy a microservice system and also many other service discovery mechanisms that we could have used.

-We will cover these options in more detail in the chapter on deployment, however for now some of the options that you should consider researching are listed below.
-Firstly for service discovery:
+Some other options for consideration are:

 * Consul.io by Hasicorp, provides a robust service discovery mechanism providing both HTTP and DNS based registration and lookup.
 * etcd, distributed key value store.
 This is used internally by Kubernetes
 * Zookeeper, distributed key value store from the Apache project
 * SWIM, Scaleable Weakly consistent Infection style process group Membership protocol.
 Peer to peer based service discovery protocol

-Let's explore how Fuge is emulating Kubernets in a little more detail:
+We will be covering service discovery further and in more detail in **Chapter 11 Deplying Systems**.

-#### Viewing the Environment and DNS Zone
+#### Viewing the environment and DNS Zone

 Fuge exposes information on both environment variables and DNS for us through the `info` and `zone` commands to aid us in debugging our service discovery process.
 Let's try this out.
 Start the Fuge shell and then run the info command for a service:

 ```sh